 Similar to ‘keto’, ‘plant-based’, paleo, and other dietary trends that have exploded in popularity, the ‘protein sparing modified fast’ has come to mean many different things to different groups of people.

-To understand if any of the various versions of the protein sparing modified fast might be appropriate for you, it’s helpful to understand the history of the PSMF and how it has evolved.
+To understand if any of the various versions of the protein-sparing modified fast might be appropriate for you, it’s helpful to understand the history of the PSMF and how it has evolved.

 George Blackburn first coined the concept of the ‘protein-sparing modified fast’ (PSMF) in the early 1970s.
 After using a high-protein, intravenous infusion for bedridden, post-surgical, obese patients, Blackburn became curious about how else he could apply this concept in other contexts.

-Blackburn, and colleague Bruce Bistrian of Harvard Medical School, prescribed a diet of 650 to 800 daily calories from nothing but lean fish, meat, and chicken.
+Blackburn and colleague Bruce Bistrian of Harvard Medical School prescribed a diet of 650 to 800 daily calories from nothing but lean fish, meat, and chicken.
 Blackburn, who later became president of the American Society of Clinical Nutrition, describes his regime as ‘Atkins without excess fat’.

-In their initial trial, seven hundred patients lost an average of 50 lbs (22 kg) over four months and experienced little hunger.
+In their initial trial, a hundred patients lost an average of 50 lbs (22 kg) over four months and experienced little hunger.
 They also reported faster wound healing, less muscle atrophy, and additional fat loss when the total parenteral nutrition (TPN) administered contained more protein than a standard dextrose (glucose) infusion.